Too few leaders bother to audit their time. They’ll track just about every other metric in their business, but fail to do the same with their time.

 These are the tasks only you can do.

-A true pro will give you real-time communication and visibility into what they’re doing, how they’re doing it, and what you still need to keep tabs on.
+A high-level assistant will give you real-time communication and visibility into what they’re doing, how they’re doing it, and what you still need to keep tabs on.

-So, while the above admin tasks (and many more) don’t contribute directly to organizational growth like sales, for example, delegating them will unlock significant time and mental bandwidth.
+So, while the above admin tasks (and many more) don’t contribute directly to organizational growth like sales, delegating them will unlock significant time and mental bandwidth.

 They’re things that need to be done competently—but not by you.

-How To Calculate ROI To Expect From Virtual Assistant Services
+How To Calculate The ROI You Can Expect From Virtual Assistant Services

 One study found business leaders wasted a shocking 21.8 hours per week on activities that either can be delegated or eliminated altogether.
 They either left more important work undone, or were pushing into the ranges of a 70-hour work week.